cljdoc/cljdoc/doc/running-cljdoc-locally.md

 ### Import a Project from Local Sources

-Here we use the popular `muuntaja` project to illustrate how to build docs from a local jar and git repository.
+Here we use the [muuntaja](https://github.com/metosin/muuntaja) project to illustrate how to build docs from a local jar and git repository.
 It's not a bad idea to actually go through these steps as a sanity test before mapping this knowledge onto your own project.